moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/index.md

-# Data Product Development Life-cycle
+# Data Product development lifecycle

-The Data Product Development Life Cycle is a step-by-step process for creating and managing a Data Product to provide value.
+The Data Product development lifecycle is a step-by-step process for creating and managing a Data Product to provide value.
 To know more about each phase, please explore below sections.

 ## Design

-The Design phase of the Data Product life-cycle is pivotal in aligning business objectives with actionable solutions.
+The Design phase of the Data Product lifecycle is pivotal in aligning business objectives with actionable solutions.
 It begins with a comprehensive understanding of business goals and use cases, forming the basis for developing a robust solution architecture.
 DataOS resources required to design a Data Product are [Instance Secret](/resources/instance_secret/), [Depot](/resources/depot/), [Cluster](/resources/cluster/), and [Stacks](/resources/stacks/).
 DataOS also provides interfaces that help to design the Data Product such as [Data Product Hub](/interfaces/data_product_hub/) where you can explore existing Data Products, [Workbench](/interfaces/workbench/) to query your data source without data movement, and [Metis](/interfaces/metis/) to get insight about the meta data.
 To know more in detail, please refer to  [How to Design a Data Product](/products/data_product/how_to_guides/design/).

 ## Build